 Salads are the best way to quickly throw a delicious and healthy meal together.
 This is especially great in these times, when we all have little time, many are forced to stay inside the whole day – and we still need to eat real good food to keep fit and keep boosting our immune system.
 So here comes a salad that does all that.
-Dark leafy greens such as spinach are amongst the healthiest things you can eat, while the nuts and feta keep you satisfied.
+Dark leafy greens such as spinach are amongst the healthiest things you can eat, loaded with plant-based iron, for example.
+Meanwhile, the nuts and feta keep you satisfied.
 Tomatoes and mango chunks add fresh flavour and colour.

 Yes, mango!
 I do know mango contains fair amounts of sugar and teleports this recipe into a moderately low carb category.
 You can definitely also eat this salad without the mango.
 But!

 I want to enjoy this spinach salad with my mango and the little sweetness it provides, and on top, the feel for destinations that I love and where I cannot go these days.
 Philippines, Thailand, I am calling your name.
 We love travelling around these countries, stay in simple cottages near the beach, enjoy the balmy temperatures and eat the local food!
 Tropcial fruit among them.
 Most tropical fruit has become a luxury for me since going low carb, but today can be the day for this luxury!

 First, the mangoes.
 Do seriosuly think about including mango into this salad, really, I mean it.
 It’s so good.
 As for the numbers: Half a mango contains about 25g of carbs, so if you share this salad among two, it is not even that much of a carbohydrate sin.
 Mangoes are also packed with Vitamin C, Vitamin and polyphenols – a powerful antioxidant – among other goodies.
 So, mangoes make your immune system stronger.